janmattfeld/Face.off/README.md

 # Face.off!

-> Collect weapons and defenses, then activate them by a specific emotion to beat smash your opponent!
+> Collect weapons and defenses, then activate them by a specific emotion to smash your opponent!

 ![Feed.me Dashboard](./media/anger-screenshot.png)